liferay/liferay-frontend-projects/packages/liferay-npm-scripts/README.md

 liferay-npm-scripts check
 ```

-Check calls `prettier` for the globs specified in your `npmscripts.config.js` configuration.
+Check calls `prettier` with the `--check` flag for the globs specified in your `npmscripts.config.js` configuration.
 Or default preset seen [here](./src/presets/standard/index.js#L25-L32).

 ### fix